-In our post-graduate training programs, we currently have 25 residents in the four years of our residency program.
-In our fellowships we have three fellows in our Clinical Neurophysiology, one in Vascular Neurology and one in Neuromuscular Disorders.
+In our post-graduate training programs, we currently have 24 residents in the four years of our residency program.
+In our fellowships we have two fellows in our Clinical Neurophysiology, one in Vascular Neurology and one in Neuromuscular Disorders.
 Our first fellows in Dementia and Movement Disorders just graduated.
-In July 2019 we will have our first fellow in Epilepsy.
+In July 2019 we will have our first fellow in Epilepsy in 2019.
 Our residency program and fellowship programs are fully accredited by the ACGME or the UCNS.

 In regards to our clinical and research programs, we currently have a depth of specialization in multiple areas including Parkinson's disease and movement disorders, neuromuscular disease, epilepsy, multiple sclerosis, Alzheimer's disease, cerebrovascular disease, and headache.
 A number of our faculty members are national and international leaders in their area of specialization.

 The department is closely allied with the Hoglund Brain Imaging Center (HBIC) directed by William Brooks, Ph.D., professor of neurology.
 Dr. Brooks has assembled a group of talented investigators at the HBIC to further our understanding of both the healthy and dysfunctional brain.
 We are affiliated with the University of Kansas Hospital.
 The department continues to be in significant growth phase.

 Jeffrey Burns, M.D., MS, is the Edward H. Hashinger Professor of Neurology.
 Dr. Burns is the co-director of the KU Alzheimer's Disease Center and also directs the Frontiers Clinical and Translational Science Unit and the Alzheimer and Memory Clinic.

 Suzanne Stevens, MD, heads our Sleep Medicine Lab.